hapijs/yar/README.md

 - `name` - determines the name of the cookie used to store session information.
 Defaults to _session_.
 - `maxCookieSize` - maximum cookie size before using server-side storage.
 Defaults to 1K.
 Set to zero to always use server-side storage.
+- `storeBlank` - determines whether to store empty session before they've been modified.
+Defaults to _true_.
 - `cache` - **hapi** [cache options](https://github.com/hapijs/hapi/blob/master/API.md#servercacheoptions) which includes
   (among other options):
     - `expiresIn` - server-side storage expiration (defaults to 1 day).